Course Outline

 Details of early feedback on progress

-Weekly online quizzes and case scenarios will be provided as assisted learning and non-formal assessment each week so that students can work through these resources at their own pace through the semester.
+Weekly online quizzes will be provided as assisted learning and non-formal assessment each week so that students can work through these resources at their own pace through the trimester.
 These resources will provide additional learning and feedback as assistance for the practical and written examinations.

 Assessment tasks